AlexanderJDupree/AlexanderJDupree.github.io/_posts/2019-05-05-Writing-A-Unix-Shell-In-Haskell-1.md

 ### Conclusion

 That takes care of setting up the project, in my next post we will start to implement the basic lifetime and interpreter loop for Ash.
+If you have questions or comments, please feel free to leave them in the comment section below.
+Also, all the code for *Ash* can be found in my GitHub repo [here](https://docs.haskellstack.org/en/stable/README/).